Create actions that modify input table data

 -

-Action Select Insert row.
-Into Select the existing input table to update with the added row.
-With values For each column of your input table, select an option to determine the type of value Sigma passes to the inserted row, then define the value.
-The available options depend on the elements in the workbook.
+Field Configuration Action Select Insert row.
+Into Select a target input table (empty only) to update with the added row.
+With values For each column of your input table, define the value (or source of the value) that Sigma must pass to the row.

 - Static values: Passes a specified (fixed) value.